Best Russian Movies to Learn Russian

 If you want to have a feel of the Soviet-era lifestyle, this is the film to watch.

-Set in the period of WW2, it is one of the few Russian movies to have won the Cannes Film Festival.
+Set during WW2, it is one of the few Russian movies to have won the Cannes Film Festival.

 Best films for learning Russian